alinedelvalle/AutoML-Strategies/README.md

 # AutoML-Strategies

 This repository contains AutoML strategies for Multi-label Classification problems using multi-objective optimization and surrogate models.
-It includes the folders:
+It includes the projects:
 * **Datasets**: the folder includes the datasets partitioned into 3-fold.
 * **Random**: implementation of Random Algorithm.
 * **AutoMLS**: implementation of AutoML strategy.